Skip to main content

 For the full example go to our examples repository on GitHub and see the Spark Connector - KdpCount.

-Using KDP Spark Connector in Databricks
+Using Koverse Spark Connector in Databricks

 Note: Please ensure you set up an account and configure a cluster in Databricks prior to starting these instructions.